physcrowley/csaq1/docs/3_structured-data.md

 ```

 - Notice that every single option is the name of a room.
-This is a simple way to manage the game's progression.
+This is a simple way to manage the game's navigation.

 ### Using the structured game data